 There are many ways that people communicate throughout the world, including facial expressions, verbal cues, and body language.
 Since there are many ways to convey a message, it’s important to make sure one is clear in their intent when communicating.
 This is especially true in the workplace when you’re engaged with a team to finish an important task or project.

-Here are three common workplace communication barriers and how to address or avoid them:
+Here are three common workplace communication barriers (from PCC Professional Development and Training) and how to address or avoid them:

 1. Reacting Instead of Responding